Facebook icon

 This free demo offers a preview of our Safely Injecting Insulin training program.
 Designed to give you a feel for the course structure and content, it includes selected modules from the full course.

-This demo offers a preview of our Safely Injecting Insulin training program.
+This free demo provides a preview of the Safely Injecting Insulin training.

 You will have access to selected content from the full course, including: